Blogs > Settling Your Pet In

 Once your puppy has received all her first immunizations and gets the “Okay” from your veterinarian, it’s time to begin turning her into the social pupperfly you know she can be.
 Exposing your dog to other dogs and a variety of people helps your puppy grow into a well-rounded dog that knows how to interact with others.

-How to Socialize Your Puppy
+How to Socialise Your Puppy

-1. Begin socializing your pup at home by handling her and exposing her to the world around her.
+1. Begin socialising your pup at home by handling her and exposing her to the world around her.
 This means letting her investigate your home and yard.
 After your pup has been home for a few weeks, she can begin meeting new people.
 You can sit with your pup in the yard and let her watch neighbors pass by.

 2. Next, you can introduce your pup to other dogs.
 Like other training techniques, little by little is the way to go.
 This may mean not bringing your puppy to the dog park until she’s a little older.
 Instead, set up a doggie playdate with one other dog.
 If you don’t know anyone with a dog to invite over, consider going to the park or dog park during off-hours or enrolling in a puppy class.